alik7-cmd/beverage_maker/readme.md

 ## Proposed Design

-- The Product will directly use 2 modules.
+- The Product will directly use 3 modules.
 - A module named **beverage_core** for getting and producing beverage based on user selection.
 - A module named **payment** for payment.
+- A module named **broadcast** for broadcasting any ongoing news or advertisement.
 - The application module will use the **beverage_core** and **payment** module.

 **These Modules should be independent and should not depend on each other.**